stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

 categories: data-science python mnps
 ---

-## Get Latitude and Longitude for MNPS Schools
 As I mentiond in a previous post, I did some data reporting at MNPS this past summer.
 One of the fun problems I got to solve one day was how to plot data by school, on a map in Power BI.
 Here we are going to use a couple of Python tools to make a database of Latitude / Longitude locations for the MNPS schools.

 Our strategy is: